 A second goal is to ensure that the greatest number of students are served at the lowest cost.
 To this end, a variety of training delivery methods are available to both Federal and contractor employees.
 These include classroom-based training, site-specific applied practice and performance-based field training, eLearning, and blended learning (a combination of training delivery methods).
 Classroom-based training at the NTC is enhanced by a variety of new technologies, including smart whiteboards that enable touch-screen interaction with network resources, thin client technology that allows hands-on student involvement, and remote videoconferencing that facilitates off-site participation.

-The NTC’s Learning Management System (LMS) is the central location for access to all NTC training.
+The DOE’s Learning Nucleus (LN) is the central location for access to all NTC training.
 Students can initiate an NTC Training Request by logging in to the DOE LN site once it is launched on July 15, 2020.
-Web-based training, such as eLearning and interactive distance learning programs, is available to DOE Federal and contractor employees through the LMS.
-(Note that Federal employees must first obtain authorization for training using DOE’s Learning Nucleus system.)
-Web-based training is typically used for DOE-wide instruction such as security awareness, protection of classified material, sexual harassment and diversity awareness, and government ethics training, and can also be used to administer required site-specific training.
+Web-based training, such as eLearning and interactive distance learning programs, is available to DOE Federal and contractor employees through the LN.
+Web-based training is typically used for DOE-wide instruction such as security awareness, protection of classified material, sexual harassment and diversity awareness, and government ethics training.

 Finally, the NTC is collaborating with other Federal entities to establish a safety training clearinghouse that takes advantage of existing training delivered by DOE sites, vendors, and academia.

 This is a government system and is continually monitored.
 Use of this system constitutes consent to security monitoring and testing.
 All activity is logged with your host name and IP Address.

 Maintenance occurs every Tuesday, Wednesday, and Thursday from 5PM to 12AM (MST), which may affect site availability.
 We apologize for any inconvenience this may cause.

 Budget & Performance